Irvine Laidlaw, Baron Laidlaw: Philanthropy

 In 2007, he set up the Laidlaw Youth Trust which from 2007 to 2009 spent over £6 million in Scotland on good causes related to disadvantaged children and young people.
 In 2007, in emerged that the Scottish Executive had given sufficient donations to pay the salary of the CEO Laidlaw Youth project, Maureen McGinn – who is also the wife of Scotland's most senior civil servant, Sir John Elvidge.

 He closed the Trust in 2009 because he was spending more time in South Africa and said he wanted to focus his charitable giving there.
 It is not known how much he has gifted in his new adopted country but he was involved in some township housing project.

-In 2014, an undergraduate internship scheme was set up at the University of St. Andrews through a donation from Lord Laidlaw who is an honorary graduate of the University.
+Laidlaw Opera Trust

-Conservative Party donations
+In his ongoing commitment to arts and education, Lord Laidlaw founded the Laidlaw Opera Trust.
+The Trust aims to promote and sustain the art of opera.
+The Trust's key initiatives include market research on public perceptions of opera, hosting thought leadership events such as "The Business of Opera," and providing support to major opera houses and festivals.